 The Mazamas offers a variety of classes for all ability levels.
 Learn new skills in mountaineering, rock climbing, first aid, ski mountaineering, and more.

-Sarah Bradham joined our staff in February of 2013, and her responsibilities at the Mazamas include: directing the Mazamas IT project and the Portland Alpine Fest, managing relationships with corporate sponsors and our community outreach program, designing and editing our print and online Publications, the Mazama website, and other marketing collateral.
-Sarah brings twenty years of experience in the nonprofit world to her work at the Mazamas, including extensive experience in graphic design, database management, and marketing.
+Sarah Bradham joined our staff in February of 2013.
+Sarah brings twenty years of experience in the nonprofit world to her work at the Mazamas, including extensive experience in nonprofit management, corporate relations, event management, database management, graphic design, communications, and marketing.
 Prior to the Mazamas, Sarah spent 14 years at Saturday Academy, 3 years at SageWalk, and a year at School-to-Work Alliance.

 During her downtime, Sarah enjoys trail running, backpacking, and climbing.
-She also serves on the board for Girls on the Run of Portland Metro, a nonprofit organization designed to inspire girls to be joyful, healthy, and confident using a fun, experience-based curriculum which creatively integrates running.
+She also serves as the Board President for Girls on the Run of Portland Metro, a nonprofit organization designed to inspire girls to be joyful, healthy, and confident using a fun, experience-based curriculum which creatively integrates running.

 Erica Stock, Development Director